inveniosoftware/invenio/docs/developers/git-workflow.rst

 S3.
 Backuping your private repo (only developers at CERN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is how to mirror your private repo to CERN AFS space.
+This is how to mirror your private repo to the CERN AFS space.

 .. code-block:: console